christianfosli/christianfosli.github.io/content/posts/on-colorscheme-changed/index.md

 cargo add dirs
 ```

-1. Change theme for [helix editor](https://helix-editor.com/) from "catppucin_mocha" to "catpuccin_latte".
+1. Change theme for [helix editor](https://helix-editor.com/) from "catppucin_mocha" to "catppuccin_latte".
    I'll do this with a "find-and-replace" in my helix config file:

    ```rust